GeophyAI/seistorch/doc/data_format.md

 The shot gather data is recorded in four dimensions `(nshots, nsamples, ntraces, ncomponents)`.
 The first dimension represents the number of shots, with each shot's data being in 3D.
 The second dimension corresponds to the number of time sampling points, the third dimension represents the number of traces (or receivers), and the fourth dimension represents the number of components.

-Example: If the configures is set as follows and 20 receivers are used to record the wavefield, the shape of the shot gather is `(10, 2000, 20, 2)`.
+Example: If the configures is set as follows and 20 receivers are used to record the x and z component of velocity, the shape of the shot gather is `(10, 2000, 20, 2)`, which means the data has 10 shots, each trace has 2000 time samples and each shot has 20*2 traces.

 ```yaml
 geom: